 What is the Log of Infinity?
 Exploring the Concept of Logarithmic Limits

 The question "What is the log of infinity?" isn't as straightforward as it might seem.
-It delves into the fascinating world of limits and the behavior of logarithmic functions as their input approaches infinity.
+It breaks down the fascinating world of limits and the behavior of logarithmic functions as their input approaches infinity.
 Understanding this requires a grasp of logarithmic functions, limits, and the concept of infinity itself.
 This article will explore the intricacies of this question, offering a detailed explanation suitable for students and anyone interested in exploring mathematical concepts.

 Understanding Logarithmic Functions

 Before diving into the logarithm of infinity, let's solidify our understanding of logarithmic functions.
-A logarithm is essentially the inverse operation of exponentiation.
-If we have an exponential equation like b<sup>x</sup> = y, then the logarithmic equivalent is log<sub>b</sub>(y) = x.
+In practice, a logarithm is essentially the inverse operation of exponentiation.
+But if we have an exponential equation like b<sup>x</sup> = y, then the logarithmic equivalent is log<sub>b</sub>(y) = x.
 Here, 'b' is the base of the logarithm.
-Common bases include 10 (common logarithm, often written as log(x)) and e (the natural logarithm, written as ln(x)), where e is Euler's number, approximately 2.718.
+On top of that, common bases include 10 (common logarithm, often written as log(x)) and e (the natural logarithm, written as ln(x)), where e is Euler's number, approximately 2.
+718.

 The Concept of Limits